kvikee

 How did Glen Powell get the role of Fox?

-Glen Powell directly contacted Illumination and Nintendo, expressing his passion for the character Fox McCloud and his desire to play him in a film.
+Glen Powell directly contacted Illumination and Nintendo, expressing his long-time passion for the character Fox McCloud and his desire to voice him, which eventually convinced the producers.

 P